TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 # Introduction
-This micro-service acts as template for creating all the new micro-services for TDEI project.
-The components and classes in this project can be re-used for all the other micro-services.
+This micro-service acts as example for creating all the new micro-services for TDEI project.
+The reference code can be used in other micro-services.

 # Getting Started
 The project is built on top of NodeJS framework.
 All the regular nuances for a NodeJS project are valid for this.